-Debt to Capital: An indicator of financial leverage; the ratio of long-term debt to total capitalization.
+Debt to EBITDA, Adjusted: An indicator of financial leverage; the ratio of total debt to adjusted EBITDA.

 Deverticalization: Leggett & Platt’s term for encouraging customers to cease making their own components.
 Leggett becomes their component supplier, freeing them to concentrate on retailing, marketing and assembly.